DigiBouquet Editorial Policy

 - The page no longer reflects the current DigiBouquet product or bouquet creation flow

-- A clearer example, better table, or more useful message set would materially improve the page
+- A clearer example, stronger fit check, or better message set would materially improve the page

 - A reader reports a factual issue or wording that could mislead